MarconiMVital/MarconiMVital/README.md

 <h1 align="center">Hi 👋, I'm Marconi!
 Great to have you here!</h1>
 <h3 align="center">This is where I show my projects and my experiences with Data Analysis.
 Enjoy!</h3>

-- 🔭 I’m currently working on **my Data Analyst skills 🤓📖**
+- 🔭 I’m currently working on my **Data Analyst skills 🤓📖**

 - 🌱 I’m currently learning **Python, SQL and Power BI**

 - 👯 I’m looking to collaborate on **companies where Data-Driven decisions matter**

-- 👨‍💻 All of my projects are available here, on MyProjects repository
+- 👨‍💻 All of my projects are available here, on **MyProjects repository**

 - 📫 How to reach me: marconi.mvital@gmail.com

-- 💬 Ask me about **anything related to Data Analytics.
+- 💬 Ask me about **anything related to Data Analytics**.
 If I know, I will respond promptly.
-If I don't know, I will learn to find the answer for you!**
+If I don't know, I will learn to find the answer for you!

 - ⚡ Fun fact: **Eletric guitar player 🎸 and music lover 🧡🎵**